junxit/us-congress-bills-110/metadata.md

 - 2007-07-31 — Placed on the Union Calendar, Calendar No. 184.
 - 2007-07-31 — Reported (Amended) by the Committee on Armed Services.
 H. Rept.
 110-283.
 - 2007-07-31 — Reported (Amended) by the Committee on Armed Services.
 H. Rept.
 110-283.
+- 2007-10-02 — Considered under suspension of the rules. (consideration: CR H11116-11118, H11118-11125)
+- 2007-10-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3087.
+- 2007-10-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-02 — Mr. Skelton moved to suspend the rules and pass the bill, as amended.
+- 2007-10-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 377 - 46 (Roll no. 927). (text: CR H11116)
+- 2007-10-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 377 - 46 (Roll no. 927).(text: CR H11116)
+- 2007-10-02 — The title of the measure was amended.
+Agreed to without objection.